cloudlinux/user-docs-solo-cloudlinux/docs/installation/README.md

 ### Installation Source

-The first thing that you should define is where system will be installed from.
+The first thing that you should define is where the system will be installed from.
 There are basically two options:

 - ISO file